stefan18-ux/TuringMachine/README.md

 ```

-Upload the machine turing code in instructions.txt\n
+Upload the machine turing code in instructions.txt

 It should look something like that:

 ```bash